front porch of the home where we gathered

 Nuns, Robert Redford, and pot-throwing inspiration…

-Be there for your kids.IMG_9263wPS If you aren’t sure which sins you should avoid, your kids can tell you. 🙂
+Be there for your kids.PS If you aren’t sure which sins you should avoid, your kids can tell you. 🙂

 Don’t forget to wind your watch